piamt/tvmaze/README.md

 The app uses [Maze REST API](http://www.tvmaze.com/api) to fetch data.

 ## Considerations
-To Run the project, first run *pod instal* in terminal.
+To Run the project, first run *pod install* in terminal.

 ## Implementation details
 1. For simplification, the UI was implemented only taking into account iPhone devices.